mvolkmann/blog/src/swift/ARKit.md

 To switch from one scene to another when an object is tapped, add a "Change Scene" behavior to an object and select a destination scene.
+Perhaps this can be used to simulate exiting a room and entering another.

 ### Occlusion